mayorJAY/MarsAlbum/README.md

 ## Installation

-You will need an API key from [NASA API](https://api.nasa.gov/).
+You will need an API key from [NASA API](https://api.nasa.gov/), although the API provides a demo API key.
 In your project's root directory, inside the `local.properties` file, include the following line:

 ````
 api.key=YOUR_API_KEY